 i make idli, dosa and medu vada regularly and hence this simplest coconut chutney recipe gets made often. we are fond of coconut chutney and sambar served with idli, dosa and vada. in fact my mom-in-law who is actually a punjabi, loves south indian food, especially masala dosa, idli, sambar and rasam. all other south indian recipes made with coconut are her favorite.

 below i have answered a few questions related to coconut chutney. if you are new to indian cuisine, this will help you or you can jump directly to the recipe.

 what is coconut chutney ?

-coconut chutney is basically a condiment or a dip made by finely grinding fresh white coconut meat. a simplest coconut chutney would have green chilies or dry red chilies and salt added to it. chilies lend a bit of heat and spice in the chutney. even garlic or ginger can be added. a tempering of oil with crackled mustard seeds, fried urad dal (black gram), crisp curry leaves and asafoetida brings more flavor to an otherwise plain coconut chutney.
+coconut chutney is basically a condiment or a dip made by finely grinding fresh white coconut meat. a simplest coconut chutney would have green chilies or dry red chilies and salt added to it. chilies lend a bit of heat and spice in the chutney. even garlic or ginger can be added. a tempering of oil with crackled mustard seeds, fried urad dal (black gram), crisp curry leaves and asafoetida brings more flavor to otherwise plain coconut chutney.

 coconut chutney varieties

-myriad variations of coconut chutney can be made by adding various ingredients like fresh mint leaves, coriander leaves, garlic, curd, tamarind, tomatoes, onions, almonds, carrots, beetroot, unripe mangoes, peanuts, capsicum, greens like spinach etc. the ingredient you add make a lot of difference to the final taste and flavor in the coconut chutney – eg adding tamarind or tomatoes will impart a sour taste in the chutney. i have shared many coconut chutney varieties like:
+myriad variations of coconut chutney can be made by adding various ingredients like fresh mint leaves, coriander leaves, garlic, curd, tamarind, tomatoes, onions, almonds, carrots, beetroot, unripe mangoes, peanuts, capsicum, greens like spinach etc. the ingredient you add make a lot of difference to the final taste and flavor in the coconut chutney – eg adding tamarind or tomatoes will impart a sour taste in the chutney.

 how to make white coconut chutney